Implementing Indexes for Performance

 C) Foreign keys stop working

-D) Semester values become less accurate -
+D) Order statuses become less accurate -

 How can you verify that a query uses